 Salt Lane is the first in the new DS Alexandra Cupidi series.
 With his trademark characterisation and flair for social commentary, William Shaw has crafted a crime novel for our time that grips you, mind and heart.

 The mysteries in this book held my attention and the plot kept me wondering how and if they were going to come together.
 There are some great characters to get to know.
-Alex Cupidi is a single mum and she has to juggle looking after her daughter, Zoe, whilst investigating the murder case.
+Alex Cupidi is a single mum and she has to juggle looking after her daughter, Zoe, while investigating the murder case.
 Zoe has held on to the hobby that she shared with a character in The Birdwatcher, and this is what makes her character unique and interesting to explore, she certainly isn’t your average teenager.
-Another character who I also loved was Ferriter who works with Alex; I thought that they had a great working relationship and I can’t wait to catch up with them again.
+Another character who I also loved was Ferriter who works with Alex.
+I thought they had a great working relationship and I can’t wait to catch up with them again.

 Salt Lane is the start of what I hope will be a long, exciting series featuring Cupidi and Ferriter.
 It gets a solid five stars from me.
-Thank you to Anne Cater for inviting me to take part in the blog tour and to Hannah Robinson at Quercus for the advance review copy.

 Publication date: 3rd May 2018